lammps/lammps/doc/src/Build_settings.rst

 find the graphics header and library files.
 You must specify JPG\_LIB with a list of graphics libraries to include in the link.
-You must insure ffmpeg is in a directory where LAMMPS can find it at runtime, i.e. a dir in your PATH environment variable.
+You must insure ffmpeg is in a directory where LAMMPS can find it at runtime, that is a directory in your PATH environment variable.

 **CMake and make info**\ :